 I have been told that property searches are the number one reason for stalling in Birmingham and the Black Country conveyancing transactions.
 Is this right?

 The Council of Property Search Organisations (CoPSO) released findings of research by MoveWithUs that conveyancing searches do not figure within the top 10 causes of delays during the legal transfer of property.
 Searches are not likely to be the root cause of slowing down conveyancing in Birmingham and the Black Country.

-What does commercial conveyancing in Birmingham and the Black Country cover?
+What makes a Birmingham and the Black Country lease problematic?

 There is nothing unique about leasehold conveyancing in Birmingham and the Black Country.
 All leases are drafted differently and drafting errors can sometimes mean that certain sections are not included.
 The following missing provisions could result in a defective lease:

 A provision to repair to or maintain elements of the premises